If you qualify for Legal Aid then everything will be free.

 We do not charge VAT, so the prices you see here are the prices that you pay.
 Please note you are individually responsible for your fees only.

 The standard charge for a MIAM is £100 per person per meeting, but if you are eligible for legal aid then the initial meeting will be free for you!
 In addition the first joint mediation session will be covered by legal aid for you both, whether or not the other party is eligible for legal aid.
 This fee covers the MIAM, liaising with the other party and for issuing a mediation certificate.

 If neither of you are eligible, then you will each have to pay the standard charge for a MIAM.
 This includes the cost of the ‘mediation certificate’ for Forms C100, FM1 or Form A should you need these.

-For mediation sessions the charge is £150 per person per session.
-Sessions typically last for 90 minutes.
+For joint mediation sessions the charge is £150 per person per session for a standard 90 minute session (a 60 minute session will be £100).
 If you are eligible for legal aid then the sessions will be free.
 If one party has legal aid and the other is not, then the legal aid will cover the cost of the first joint session for both parties.

 To give a general indication of the number of sessions that will be needed: for children’s issues 1-2 sessions will be required, for financial issues 2-3 sessions, for both 3-4 sessions.
 Complicated and highly conflicted cases may need additional sessions.

 The fees for your final documents vary depending on whether you are divorcing or not.
 For a divorce we will be producing an Open Statement of Financial Information and a Memorandum of Understanding for you, the fee for these is £150 per person per document.
 For other matters the fee for an Outcome Statement is £100 per person.

 You can agree between you to share the fees however you like.
 Fees are paid in advance of any meeting / drafting and in stages as you move through the process.